billyn93/INF-678-Project/README.md

 # INF-678-Project
 Mock Facebook-like front end pages
 Opiniosphere is is modeled after Facebook but instead is more of a platform for users to share their opinions and find people to discuss them with.
 This project wasn't fully functional, it's more of demonstration pages of what the front end could look like for such a concept.
+HTML, CSS, JQuery, and possibly regular Javascript as well were utilized in this project.